Disabled people in Fresno take part in COVID-19 vaccine clinic

-FRESNO, California (KSEE) – A group of organizations active in the disability community is trying to make sure everyone has a chance to get vaccinated against COVID-19.
+FRESNO, California (KGPE) – A group of organizations active in the disability community is trying to make sure everyone has a chance to get vaccinated against COVID-19.

 The Disability Equity Project put on a vaccine clinic Monday with Fresno’s Central Valley Regional Center.